dodevops/cloudcontrol/README.md

 * USE_kubernetes: Enable this feature
 * DEBUG_kubernetes: Debug this feature
+* Environment KUBECTL_DEFAULT_CONTEXT: Sets the default kubectl context after initialisation and when using the k8s-relogin script
 * (azure flavour) Environment AZ_K8S_CLUSTERS: A comma separated list of AKS clusters to manage inside *CloudControl* (only for azure flavour).
   Each cluster is a pair of resource group and cluster name, separated by a colon.
 Optionally, you can specify